rtyler/brokenco.de/_posts/2013-12-03-scratchiest-neckbeard-freebsd-x200.md

 The last item **actually** solved the issue!
 I was able to use USB devices after multiple suspends!

+**Note:** I should clarify that all these steps are not necessary for functional USB devices after boot.
+As far as I'm aware, the last item is all that's actually required.

 With further experimentation I determined that I was not able to leave USB peripherals connected if I wanted to suspend the machine.
 Leaving those devices connected would result in the machine suspending, and then immediately waking back up.
 A "quirk", but something I can cope with in exchange for ZFS and the other goodies that FreeBSD 10 provides.

 If you're unable to reproduce these results, you might want to compare your list of kernel modules with mine below.
-A buggy kernel module can affect suspend/resume in unpredictable ways, from my understand.
+A buggy kernel module can affect suspend/resume in unpredictable ways, from my understanding.

 > zfs.ko opensolaris.ko geom_eli.ko crypto.ko aesni.ko sem.ko iwn5000fw.ko
 > ums.ko ng_ubt.ko netgraph.ko ng_hci.ko ng_bluetooth.ko ulpt.ko ng_l2cap.ko